Add “Power Options” Cascading Menu in Windows 7 and Later Desktop Context Menu

 In this tutorial, we'll tell you how to add a new cascading menu in Desktop context menu (right-click menu) which will provide easy and direct access to all following power options:

 - Shut Down (Hybrid)

 Using this new menu, you just need to right-click on Desktop and select the desired power option to immediately restart, shut down your system or do other above mentioned stuff.

 FYI, We are going to use the same method in this tutorial which we shared long time back for Windows 7 users.
 Check out following link to learn more:

-The above mentioned method helps you in adding cascading menus for your favorite program shortcuts in Desktop context menu of Windows 7 and 8.
+The above mentioned method helps you in adding cascading menus for your favorite program shortcuts in Desktop context menu of Windows 7 and later.
 Use of cascading menu doesn't increase size of your default Desktop context menu and you can add many shortcuts under it.
 The above tutorial has been featured on various popular websites including Microsoft's own website.